What are spreads?

 What is an Overnight Swap?

-A swap charge will be taxed only if you maintain your positions overnight and the value of the swap depends on the Official Interest Rate of the base currency.
+The swap charge fee becomes active only if the CFD trade is kept overnight, and depends on the Official Interest Rate of the instrument’s base currency.

 How does it work?